opencast/opencast-docker/README.md

 This will run Opencast using the `allinone` distribution configured to use the bundled [H2 (HSQL) Database Engine](http://www.h2database.com/html/main.html).
 Before you start the system, you probably should change `ORG_OPENCASTPROJECT_SERVER_URL` to a proper hostname in `docker-compose/docker-compose.allinone.hsql.yml`.

+In `./docker-compose` there are also compose files for more production-like setups. `docker-compose.allinone.mysql.yml` uses a MySQL database instead of H2, while `docker-compose.multiserver.mysql.yml` demonstrates how to connect the different distributions.
+Replace the compose file in the command above if you want to use them instead.

 # Distributions

 Opencast comes in different distributions.
 For each of the official distribution there is a specific Docker image tag. `latest` is the same as `allinone`.
 In addition each version is tagged and concatenated with the distribution.
 For example the full image name containing the `admin` distribution at version `2.1.0` is `learnweb/opencast:admin-2.1.0`.
 Living the version out will install the latest one.